Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Numerical Analysis

-Looking to expand our assumptions, an interesting case is when the sensor field is not only discretized, but the targets' centers are also continuously placed on this sensor field -- a much more useful application than the discrete placement case.
+Looking to expand our assumptions, an interesting case is when the targets' centers are continuously placed on our discrete sensor field -- a much more useful application than the discrete placement case.
 Imagine, for example, a discrete sensor field in front of you.
 You drop a pile of quarters onto it.
 Almost surely, not a single quarter will land with its center exactly at a point where four sensors meet; each quarter has the opportunity to drift in one direction or another.
-The slightest perturbation in a quarter's center coordinate away from an integer will cause it to land on sensors such as to distort its perceived shape and cause new and unforeseen errors (see figure \ref{continuousplacementfig}).
+The slightest perturbation in a quarter's center coordinate away from an integer will cause it to land on sensors such as to distort its perceived shape and cause new and unforeseen errors (see Figure \ref{continuousplacementfig}).
 Research needs to be done into this continuous placement case.

 Looking to further expand past our assumptions, the case when $r>7$ is most interesting.
 With $r>7$ disks placed discretely on a discrete sensor field, more than simple tangencies can occur.
 Discretized disks of larger radii can exhibit concave behavior when two identical disks join in certain precise ways to create a single element in the level sets with an Euler characteristic of zero.
-Larger disks can also exhibit another type of ``locking behavior'' where two disks join together to have an integral with respect to the Euler characteristic of \emph{3} (see figure \ref{examples:of:discrete:placement:errors}).
-The number of positions around a disk that another disk's center can be placed to cause these different effects varies from radius to radius, and no pattern seems to emerge (see table \ref{error:types:positions} and figure \ref{error:types:positions:plot}).
+Larger disks can also exhibit another type of ``locking behavior'' where two disks join together to have an integral with respect to the Euler characteristic of \emph{three} (see Figure \ref{examples:of:discrete:placement:errors}).
+The number of positions around a disk that another disk's center can be placed to cause these different effects varies from radius to radius, and no pattern seems to emerge (see Table \ref{error:types:positions} and Figure \ref{error:types:positions:plot}).

 An analysis similar to that done for radii less than 8 should be applicable to greater radii.